robotmayo/countdownjs/README.md

 countdownjs
 ===========

-A simple javascript countdown timer
+A simple javascript countdown timer built with momentJS